Keyless Authentication for Workloads

 Here's why the old way of doing things just ain't cutting it anymore:

 • Key sprawl is a thing: Managing a ton of keys across different services and applications is a nightmare.
-It's like trying to find a matching sock in a mountain of laundry, and it also creates a overhead.
+It's like trying to find a matching sock in a mountain of laundry, and it also creates significant overhead.

 • Exposing keys is easier than you think: Accidentally committing keys to public repositories or having them stolen from compromised systems happens way more often than it should.

-• Compliance becomes a headache too: Keeping up with key rotation policies and secure storage requirements can be a real pain for it teams, and if you don't do it right, you could be in trouble.
+• Compliance becomes a headache too: Keeping up with key rotation policies and secure storage requirements can be a real pain for IT teams, and if you don't do it right, you could be in trouble.

 Service Account keys, while convenient, aren't a great solution either.
 They're basically files that can be copied easily, aren't audited well, and revoking them if they're compromised can break everything.